Sweet as heaven and seemingly lighter than air – surely whipped cream can be considered quite the safe and inoffensive treat?

 Whether you’re a new dog owner or have been a faithful canine friend your entire life, it’s a common truth that our beloved pets have the most remarkable talent of sneaking things they’re not supposed to.

-With everything we have discussed in consideration, there’s no blaming you if you feel concerned if you find that your dog has been eating lots of whipped cream without you giving it by your own hand.
+With everything we have discussed, there’s no blaming you if you feel concerned if you find that your dog has been eating lots of whipped cream by accident.

 It’s best to first distinguish if the whipped cream is part of a bigger treat, and go from there.
 This is mostly to identify if your dog has potentially eaten any chocolate, as this is a much more severe issue.

-However, if this is a one off occurrence, this is more of a behavioural issue than a medical one.
-Identify how your dog came by the whipped cream and find ways to ensure he or she cannot decide to access it for him or herself again – and definitely tell your dog that this is not good behaviour.
+However, if this is a one-off occurrence, this is more of a behavioral issue than a medical one.
+Identify how your dog came by the whipped cream and find ways to ensure he or she cannot decide to access it for him or herself again – and tell your dog that this is not good behavior.

 Chances are that it won’t take long for your dog to, unfortunately, learn why this was a bad idea the hard way.

 There are going to be stomach aches, feelings of sluggishness, some nasty gas and perhaps a bit of a messy toilet break in his or her future.

 Keep some fresh water close by and help comfort your pooch through this uncomfortable time, and all ought to be well.

 Whipped cream on its own is safe for dogs if dished out infrequently and in small portions.
 If you overdo it, as is always tempting to do – even by accident – your dog will suffer thanks to both the sugar content and the dairy content of whipped cream.

 Don’t give it to your dog regularly either, to prevent the risk of weight gain, diabetes, lactose intolerance development or tooth decay – there are plenty of other healthy snacks out there for your pet to enjoy.